-This field reads-as-zeros if the node does not support this type of error.
+This field reads-as-zero.

 Deferred Error generation.

 Describes whether the fault generation feature of the node can generate this type of error.
 The defined values of this bit are:

 0 The fault generation feature of the node cannot generate this type of error.
 1 The fault generation feature of the node allows generation of this type of error.